How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 Stage 2 – Feeding and Conveying

 Prepared feedstock is loaded into a hopper above the extruder.
-For low-bulk-density materials such as film flakes or fiber, a forced feeder (also called a side feeder or compactor-feeder) is used to pre-compress the material before it enters the extruder barrel — preventing bridging and air-entrainment that would otherwise cause inconsistent feeding and output rate.
+For low-bulk-density materials such as film flakes or fiber, a forced feeder – also called a side feeder, compactor feeder, or agglomerator feeder – is used to pre-compress the material before it enters the extruder barrel.
+This prevents bridging and air entrainment that would otherwise cause inconsistent feeding and output rate.

-For dense, free-flowing flakes (e.g., rigid PET or HDPE bottle flakes), a standard gravity-feed hopper is sufficient.
+For dense, free-flowing flakes such as rigid PET or HDPE bottle flakes, a standard gravity-feed hopper is usually sufficient.

 Stage 3 – Melting and Plasticizing (Extrusion)